gbmhunter/MFixedPoint/README.rst

 Compiling
 =========

 Either use provided Makefile in root directory, or integrate into an IDE.
-The Makefile builds the fixed point library and automatically runs unit tests.
+The Makefile builds the fixed point libraries and automatically runs all unit tests.

 To run the makefile, open a terminal in the root directory of this library, and type: